RhythmicExcellence/rhythmicexcellence.london/src/pages/disciplines/rhythmic-gymnastics.md

 ![](/assets/img-20180513-wa0048.jpg)

-Season 2020/2021
+Season 2021/2022

 * **Squad** Selected gymnasts only - Level 3, 4 and 5
-* **Young Squad** Selected gymnasts only -preparation for level 3, 4 and 5
+* **Foundation Squad** Selected gymnasts only - preparation for level 3, 4 and 5

 ![Saffron Severn at the British Championships 2018](/assets/disciplines-rhythmic-gymnastics.jpg)